rcarver/config/README.md

     $ config-create-pattern nginx/site
     $ vim patterns/nginx/site.rb
     class Nginx::Site < Config::Pattern

-      it "Installs a website to be hosted via nginx"

       desc "The hostname that the site should respond to" key :host